ยทUses

 POST with category=policy_snapshot.

 Hand the snapshot’s sha256 to the existing /api/v1/anchors endpoint.
-The receipt binds the on-chain timestamp to the entire five-field configuration.
-Save the receipt’s bundle_id alongside every action the agent takes from this point on.
+The proof binds the on-chain timestamp to the entire five-field configuration.
+Save the proof’s proof_id alongside every action the agent takes from this point on.

 Step 3 — Audit